 A medical mortgage, sometimes called a physician loan, is a special home loan available only to medical professionals.
 Some lenders also consider dentists and veterinarians for this loan, but most commonly it’s for incoming or practicing physicians.

-Medical mortgages main features are that it requires no PMI (private mortgage insurance), has flexible DTI (debt to income) requirements, and enables you to qualify without showing two years of income.
+Ae medical mortgages’ main feature is that it requires no PMI (private mortgage insurance), has flexible DTI (debt to income) requirements, and enables you to qualify without showing two years of income.
 Because doctors frequently have large sums of student debt early in their career, they may not always have the liquid assets other professionals do for a down payment.

 Furthermore, data shows that doctors generally have a very good track record for paying back education loans in full.
 Because doctors generally have a decent amount of income, lending institutions are more likely to make allowances since they aren’t taking on a risky borrower.